<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[TALKING DRUMS]]></category>

-<guid isPermaLink="false">https://africanvoicesinternational.org/?p=7712</guid>
+<guid isPermaLink="false">https://africanvoicesinternational.org/?p=7790</guid>

-<content:encoded><![CDATA[<p><br><strong>By</strong>: Isaac Kwabena Boadu <strong>Date</strong>: 20th April, 2026</p>
+<content:encoded><![CDATA[<p><strong>By</strong>: Isaac Kwabena Boadu <strong>Date</strong>: 4th May, 2026</p>

 <p><strong>AFRICAN VOICES INTERNATIONAL, FREEDOM IN AFRICA</strong> </p>

-<p>Follow our WhatsApp Channel for more updates: <a href="https://whatsapp.com/channel/0029VaDc9jg59PwJmHy1Du2t">https://whatsapp.com/channel/0029VaDc9jg59PwJmHy1Du2t</a></p><p>The post <a href="https://africanvoicesinternational.org/u-s-navy-seizes-iranian-cargo-ship-after-firing-on-engine-room/">U.S. Navy Seizes Iranian Cargo Ship After Firing on Engine Room</a> first appeared on <a href="https://africanvoicesinternational.org">AFRICAN VOICES INTERNATIONAL</a>.</p>]]></content:encoded>
+<p>Follow our WhatsApp Channel for more updates on: <a href="https://whatsapp.com/channel/0029VaDc9jg59PwJmHy1Du2t">https://whatsapp.com/channel/0029VaDc9jg59PwJmHy1Du2t</a></p><p>The post <a href="https://africanvoicesinternational.org/the-transition-post-sap-in-south-africa/">The Transition Post Ven Der Merwe’s SAP in South Africa</a> first appeared on <a href="https://africanvoicesinternational.org">AFRICAN VOICES INTERNATIONAL</a>.</p>]]></content:encoded>

 </item>